Tax Deduction under Section 80C : 15 Best Tax Saving Investments !

-This is a government sponsored scheme so is a reliable option for retirees and senior citizens.The interest on Senior Citizen Saving Scheme was 8.6% for first half of financial year 2016-17 which has been reduced to 8.5% in the third quarter.
+This is a government sponsored scheme so is a reliable option for retirees and senior citizens.The interest on Senior Citizen Saving Scheme was 8.6% for first half of financial year 2016-17 which has been reduced to 8.5% in the third and fourth quarter.

 Senior Citizen Savings Scheme qualifies for tax benefit U/s 80 C of Income tax act.You can open any number of accounts subject to maximum investment limit i.e.total amount all the accounts should not exceed the permissible amount.

 8. Education fee of Children :